christiaandirven/Manual-Mattress-Mate/README.md

 Before we do get started on the actual tutorial portion of this manual, you need to install Arduino and make sure it connects to a board that can both send out and receive Wi-Fi signals.
 In my case this is the NodeMCU ESP8266.

+You also have to make sure your board is properly installed so that it can connect to the Arduino software.
+Do this by selecting your specific board and port in Arduino.

+To ensure that you do indeed have your board installed, navigate to the Tools option and follow these steps: Tools>Board>Board Manager.
+Once you're there, look for "esp". select esp8266 by ESP8266

 In order to get the time, we’ll use the NTPClient library.
 In your Arduino IDE, go to Sketch > Library > Manage Libraries.

 Search for NTPClient and install the library by Fabrice Weinber as shown in the following image.